Deep Space Optical Communications (DSOC)

 Deep SpaceStatus

-CurrentThe Deep Space Optical Communications (DSOC) experiment is a pioneering technology demonstration that takes laser communications to the next frontier: deep space.
-The DSOC transceiver launched aboard the Psyche spacecraft – NASA’s first mission to the metal-rich asteroid Psyche – to test high-bandwidth optical communications with Earth during the first two years of the spacecraft’s journey to the main asteroid belt.
+PastThe Deep Space Optical Communications (DSOC) experiment was a pioneering technology demonstration that took laser communications to the next frontier: deep space.
+The DSOC transceiver launched aboard the Psyche spacecraft – NASA’s first mission to the metal-rich asteroid Psyche – to successfully test high-bandwidth optical communications with Earth during the first two years of the spacecraft’s journey to the main asteroid belt.
+After exceeding all of its technical goals, DSOC concluded on Sept.
+2, 2025.

 With new deep space missions producing ever more data, laser-based communications offer a significant augmentation of radio frequency telecommunications, the current standard.
-Managed by NASA’s Jet Propulsion Laboratory, DSOC will allow data rates at least 10 times higher than state-of-the-art radio telecommunications systems of comparable size and power, enabling higher resolution images, larger volumes of science data, and even streaming video.
+Managed by NASA’s Jet Propulsion Laboratory, DSOC demonstrated data rates at least 10 times higher than state-of-the-art radio telecommunications systems of comparable size and power, enabling higher resolution images, larger volumes of science data, and even streaming video.